mre/mre.github.io.v2/blog/2017-of-boxes-and-trees.md

 Since we don't know how many subtrees our tree will have, there is no way to tell how much memory we need to allocate upfront.
 We'll only know at runtime!

-Rust tells us how to fix that: by inserting an *indirection*
-(e.g., a `Box`, `Rc`, or `&`).
+Rust tells us how to fix that: by inserting an *indirection* like `Box`, `Rc`, or `&`.

-`Box`, `Rc` and `&` are three different "pointer types" in Rust.
+These are different "pointer types" in Rust.
 They all point to places in memory.
 So, instead of knowing the total size of our tree structure, we just know the *point* in memory where the tree is located.
 But that's enough to define the tree structure.
 These pointer types allow us to do that safely and without manual memory management.
 They all offer different guarantees and you should [choose the one that fits your requirements best](/2017/why-type-systems-matter/).